What is the main source of law authorising this entity form?

 As stated above, the administration system of an SA may be either a one-tier system or a two-tier system.

-One-tier administration system
+One-tier administration system:

-Two-tier administration system
+Two-tier administration system:

-The Directorate manages the company, except for the matters incumbent upon the GMS or the Supervisory Board, having representation powers in relation to third parties and before the courts of law.
-The Supervisory Board has the supervising duties in the company, such as permanent control rendered over the management performed by the Directorate.
+- The Directorate manages the company, except for the matters incumbent upon the GMS or the Supervisory Board, having representation powers in relation to third parties and before the courts of law.

 Directors are liable to the company for the damages caused by the actions of the managers or of the hired staff, when the damage would not have taken place if they had exerted the supervision imposed by the duties of their position.
 Moreover, directors will be jointly liable with their immediate predecessors if, having knowledge of violations committed by their predecessors, they fail to disclose them to the in-house auditors or to the financial auditors, as the case may be.
-Also, in the case of an SA managed by several directors, the liability for the perpetration of actions or omissions does not extend to directors who have had their opposition to such action/omission recorded in the registry of resolutions of the board of directors and who gave notice of such opposition in writing to the in-house auditors or the internal auditors and the financial auditor.
+Also, in the case of an SA managed by several directors, the liability for the perpetration of actions or omissions does not extend to directors who have had their opposition to such action/omission recorded in the registry of resolutions of the BoD and who gave notice of such opposition in writing to the in-house auditors or the internal auditors and the financial auditor.

 How are the members of the executive body appointed, dismissed and replaced?

-The directors are appointed initially by the articles of association and, thereafter, during the current operations of the company, through a GMS decision.
-They may be replaced or removed by the GMS throughout the company’s existence.
-In an SA, further requirements must be observed, such as:
+The directors are appointed initially by the Articles of Association and, thereafter, during the current operations of the company, through a GMS decision.
+They may be replaced or removed by the GMS throughout the company's existence.

-• An appointed director must expressly accept his/her designation, and must provide professional liability insurance;
+- An appointed director must expressly accept his/her designation, and must provide professional liability insurance;

 Is it possible to appoint corporate directors or must all directors be natural persons?